DMonCityU/WikiTest/README.md

 At terminators to specialized knowledge, for example technical details of a specific algorithm, further reading will be provided.
 1. The scope of this project is general knowledge.
 1. The further reading serves as both a referral to source and as the foundation of an ethos network.
+1. Please feel free to create pull requests for any content, especially for terms mentioned but not having an existing page (link prediction).

 ## Functions